NewPagodi/wxSTCmee/doc/SimulatingNotepad++Part2_Margins.md

 ![A bookmarked line in notepad++](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/img/bookmarkedlne.png "A bookmarked line")

 The actual adding of the circle is done by an event handler.
-Suppose we want to add a blue circle to add a bookmark at line 20.
+Suppose we want to add a blue circle to add a bookmark at line 18.
 This is done in 2 steps.
 First we define a marker.
-That will assign it to a number between 1 and 32.
+That will assign it to a number between 0 and 31.
 Next we add that marker to a line.
 The step of adding a marker for that blue circle **SHOULD** be as follows:

 - open the markers group
+- open the marker definitions
 - open marker 0
 - select the button with the "MarkerDefineBitmap" key to open an image file.
 The file corresponding to that shiny blue circle is from the scintilla icon package and is included with this repo as "scintilla\16x16\gem_blue.xpm".
 - we can open some some of the files in the "scintilla\16x16\" folder this way, but not that particular one for some reason.